-At 4:01 p.m.
+At 4:02 p.m.
 Mrs. Likins moved to go into Executive Session for matters mentioned by the Town Manager.
 Mr. Harkins seconded.
-The motion was unanimously approved by a vote of 7-0.
+The motion was approved by a vote of 7-0.

 Council returned to the dais at 5:00 p.m.
-Mayor Bennett stated no action was taken during Executive Session and there was nothing to address as a result of Executive Session.